+- 107 Styx Mill Northlands

+- 108 Casebrook Northlands

+- 135 Burwood Hospital New Brighton

-- 107 Styx Mill Northlands 145 Westmorland Eastgate - 108 Casebrook Northlands 150 The Palms Spencerville - 135 Burwood Hospital New Brighton 535 Eastgate Lyttelton and Rapaki - 5.
+- 145 Westmorland Eastgate

+- 150 The Palms Spencerville

+- 535 Eastgate Lyttelton and Rapaki

 The 'free transfer window' of four hours on the Timaru network be reduced to two hours.
 Given the size and travel time in the Timaru network this would not adversely affect the majority of transfer customers.

-It is possible to achieve the \$4 million required through different fare and rate increases.
+OPTION 2: It is possible to achieve the \$4 million required through different fare and rate increases.
 Option 2 would see the same six routes discontinued, and the Total Mobility subsidy cap reduced to \$30, but by increasing targeted rates by 3.64% each year it would be possible to achieve the required savings without increasing fares.
 This does mean that fares would not be rising with inflation and that we would be keeping them artificially low, but it would alleviate any impact of fare increases in the short-term.

-Another option would be to increase fares by 5%in the first year (2018/19) and by 2.5% each year thereafter - and apply a 1.51% increase to rates.
+OPTION 3: Another option would be to increase fares by 5% in the first year (2018/19) and by 2.5% each year thereafter - and apply a 1.51% increase to rates.
 This option would also see the under-performing bus routes discontinued and the Total Mobility subsidy cap reduced to \$30.

 We recognise that in any scenario there will be people affected by the proposed changes.
 We are looking for the right balance so that we can maintain a sustainable service for the majority of users at the best value.
-Your feedback is invited via the submission process outlined on page 24.
-A combination of routes, fares and rates changes.
+Your feedback is invited via the submission process outlined on page 54.